Report MAterials (MAY 2026)

 The Quality Measure Catalog is a voluntary survey administered by CHIA and the Health Policy Commission (HPC).
 It gathers information on which quality measures payers have included in their global budget-based contracts with health care providers that year.
-The survey helps track whether payers are following the Massachusetts Aligned Measure Set—a limited group of high-priority quality measures that are recommended and updated each year by the Quality Measure Alignment Taskforce.
+The survey helps track whether payers are following the Massachusetts Aligned Measure Set—a limited group of high-priority quality measures that have been recommended and updated each year since 2019 by the Quality Measure Alignment Taskforce (QMAT).

 Health care quality measures help ensure that patients receive high-quality care, highlight areas that need improvement, and support accountability among payers and providers.
 Using the same measures across global budget-based contracts can also reduce administrative burden, especially for providers who work with multiple payers.

-Legislation signed earlier this year (Chapter 343: An Act Enhancing the Market Review Process) requires CHIA to establish a measure set for mandatory adoption, which is still in development; the current results reflect voluntary use in global budget-based risk contracts.
+Legislation signed in 2025 (Chapter 343: An Act Enhancing the Market Review Process) requires CHIA to establish a measure set for mandatory adoption starting with contract year 2027, and the QMAT will sunset in 2026.
+The current results reflect voluntary use in global budget-based risk contracts.

 Learn more about the Quality Measure Alignment Taskforce and its initiatives.